jamiepompei/threading-monkey-typewriters/README.md

 So, guess what.
 We're starting a printing company powered entirely off of monkey typists.

-### What to do!
-Testing multithreaded applications is super difficult.
-Even more so, there's a chance that (if you're not actually testing things correctly) your tests will occasionally pass when they shouldn't (since a poorly threaded application isn't guaranteed to mess anything up).
-Instead, we're going to use the main method in `Monkey Typewriter` to see exactly what happens when things are threaded incorrectly vs correctly.

 ### Part 1

-Made for you is an abstract base class of `Copier` which has a constructor that takes a String and turns that into an iterator.
-This will allow us to traverse the text to be copied and pass it along to each monkey (thread).
+The abstract base class of `Copier`  has a constructor that takes a String and turns that into an iterator so we can traverse the text to be copied and pass it along to each monkey (thread).

 Extend `Copier` in `UnsafeCopier`.
 Then, write a `run` method that will have the monkey grab the next word and append it to the copy.